wtedongmo/spring-boot-docker/README.md

 * You can login with your GitHub account.
 * Follow this [link](https://circleci.com/blog/dockerizing-java-apps-with-circleci-and-jib/)
 to see step by step how to setup your CI/CD app by pushing docker image on docker hub.
+* To see more config pipeline properties, [cliek here](https://circleci.com/docs/2.0/workflows/?section=pipelines)

 ## Reference Documentation